offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * `{bm} Engineering Plate` - A build plate compatible with all filament materials but requires a layer of glue before printing.
 Although compatible with all filament materials, the Engineering Plate targets high temperature filament materials. `{ref} https://us.store.bambulab.com/products/bambu-engineering-plate`

-* `{bm} vision encoder` - A calibration tool used to compensate for natural and wear related variances, allowing for high accuracy prints that can tightly assembly.
+* `{bm} vision encoder` - A calibration tool used to compensate for natural and wear related variances, allowing for high accuracy prints that can tightly !!assemble!!.
 The vision encoder is a slab that sits on the heatbed, shaped similarly to a build plate.
 However, it's only used for calibration and not meant to be printed on (replace with build plate once calibrated). `{ref} https://us.store.bambulab.com/products/vision-encoder?id=601545719002021889`

 * `{bm} chamber` - The enclosure of the H2S, climate controlled and encapsulating everything within (e.g., toolhead, motors, heatbed, CoreXY system, and fans). `{ref} https://wiki.bambulab.com/en/h2s`